oxylabs/wikipedia-scraper/README.md

 ### How it works

-You can get Wikipedia results by providing your own URLs to our service.
-We can return the HTML of any Wikipedia page you like.
+You can get Wikipedia results by providing your URLs to our service.
+We can return an HTML of any Wikipedia page.

 #### Python code example